jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 line below.
 This feature was originally introduced by Microsoft to prevent the transmission of reusable credentials to the remote systems when connecting via RDP.
-This in turn prevents credentials being harvested during the initial connection process if the remote server has been compromised to mitigate against pass the hash18 attacks.
+This in turn prevents credentials being harvested during the initial connection process if the remote server has been compromised to mitigate against “pass the hash”18 attacks.
-REG ADD HKLMSystemCurrentControlSetControlLsa v DisableRestrictedAdmin t REG\_DWORD d 00000000 f Interestingly, this registry feature introduces the ability to pass the hash to RDP.
+REG ADD “HKLM\\System\\CurrentControlSet\\Control\\Lsa” /v DisableRestrictedAdmin /t REG\_DWORD /d 00000000 /f Interestingly, this registry feature introduces the ability to pass the hash to RDP.
 In this case, it opens the door for the actor to be able to authenticate via RDP using a valid account name and hash without requiring an unhashed or cleartext password.